 To take advantage of below-the-line deductions, you must itemize your deductions, rather than take the standard deduction.

 If you’re able to itemize, you can benefit from additional below-the-line deductions.

 Generally, taxpayers must choose to take a standard deduction or itemize their deductions based on whichever is higher.
-Since the standard deduction has increased in 2018 to $12,000 for single filers, $24,000 for those married filing jointly, it has become substantially more difficult to itemize deductions.
+Since the standard deduction has increased in 2019 to $12,200 for single filers and $24,400 for joint return filers, it is more difficult to itemize deductions.

 Popular Below-the-Line Deductions